About Briana Johnson, LPC, LAC | Denver Trauma & Relationship Therapist

 My personal story

 I am a queer professional who’s faced imposter syndrome, burnout, and started my own business to create a sustainable life where I can thrive.
-I’m on my own journey of learning to rest and pursue the things I most value in life.
+I’ve benefitted myself from EMDR and IFS therapy, so I know firsthand how powerful these therapies can be.
 I want to walk alongside others in creating lives we love that feel sustainable.

 My identities: